 There are a few campgrounds in the South Entrance area.
 There are 3 National Park Service campgrounds– none of which has full hookups.
 The Watchman Campground has electric hookups but the South Campground has none at all.
 Both parks are very reasonable in price (@$20.)
 Reservations are recommended WAY in advance as these campgrounds are full every day of the season.

-Lava Point also has a small campground but it only has 6 sites and vehicles over 19feet are not permitted.
+Lava Point also has a small campground but it only has 6 sites and vehicles over 19 feet are not permitted.
 There are a couple of private campgrounds in the Springdale area as well but not nearly as many as you would expect given the traffic to this park.
 They do tend to be a bit on the expensive side.
 The area around St George also has several campgrounds if you don’t mind a longer drive into the park.
-There is a good deal of options for boondocking very near the Zion.
+There are a good deal of options for free camping near Zion National Park.
 We boondocked just outside of Virgin and were only 10 minutes from the park.
 There were a lot of sites available.
+We found these to be some of the best places to stay near Zion.
 Get more information on boondocking sites near Zion.
 If you are new to boondocking, see our Beginners Guide.

 Depending on the season, weather in Zion can be unpredictable.
 Summer months tend to be very hot during the day.
 The climate is dry.
 This is the busy season for tourists as well and long waits for shuttles and on popular hikes can leave you exposed to the blazing sun.
 Shoulder months (April/May and September) are much better for visiting as crowds are lessened, however weather- especially in spring- can be very unpredictable and hiking in slot canyons is more dangerous due to high water levels.